It wasn't Federer or Wawrinka. Bencic gives Switzerland the gold in tennis

 “It’s incredible to have two medals, to have one gold and one to be decided,” Bencic commented.
 “I’ll put in all the energy I have left.”

-Federer and Wawrinka won the gold medal together in the 2008 Beijing doubles.
-Four years later, in London, Federer lost the singles final to local Andy Murray at Wimbledon.
+Federer and Wawrinka won the gold medal together in doubles, in Beijing 2008.
+Four years later, in London Federer lost the singles final to the local Britain’s Andy Murray in a Wimbledon

 Even Martina Hingis, the Swiss who inspired Bencic to pursue a career in tennis, has yet to win an Olympic title.
 His best result was silver in the doubles in 2016, with Timea Baksinski.